Piperita/disqus-Modding/README.md

 * adds a border around posts

 ##Upcoming features
+* Individual buttons to open/close replies of an individual post (15th January 2016)
 * An editor to get HTML Codes easily into the input-areas
 * A WYSIWYG-display from the editor
 * A cleaner source code (the refresh-function makes the individual function-initialisation obsolete)